kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 e. __Compatible licenses__.
 Licensors may authorise a proxy to determine compatible licenses under Section 4.4 a iii.
 If they do so, the authorised proxy's public statement of acceptance of a compatible license grants You permission to use the compatible license.

-4.5 __Limits of Share Alike__.
+### 4.5 Limits of Share Alike.

 The requirements of Section 4.4 do not apply in the following:

 a.
 For the avoidance of doubt, You are not required to license Collective Databases under this License if You incorporate this Database or a Derivative Database in the collection, but this License still applies to this Database or a Derivative Database as a part of the Collective Database;